phoboz/knightex/README.md

 # KnighteX
-KnightX, a Game for the Vectrex Game Console with knights, riding birds, jousting against each other
+KnighteX, a Game for the Vectrex Game Console with knights, riding birds, jousting against each other